The Council of Stellar Management

 - Members of the council are expected to engage in discussion with CCP and other council members in a professional and constructive manner.

-- Members of the council are expected to keep ongoing discussion with CCP private until such a time that there is mutual agreement to share that discussion.
+- Members of the Council must keep the ongoing discussion with CCP private until such a time that there is mutual agreement to share that discussion.
 Assume all details are private until otherwise agreed upon.
-If a member of the CSM is unsure whether they can share a particular piece of information, they are responsible for asking CCP and verifying whether they may do so.
+If a member of the CSM is unsure whether they can share a piece of information, they are responsible for verifying whether they may do so with the CSM manager first.

 - Members of the council shall not use any information gained in confidence or before the general public to derive any personal benefit in the game, either directly or indirectly.